alain-lam/todo-express/README.md

 npm install
 ```

+# Database configuration file
+A database must be installed and configured, create a .env config file accordingly.
+PostgresSQL is used in thios project.

 # PostgreSQL
-PostgreSQL must be installed and configured, change the db-postgres.js config file accordingly.
-Script to create required table
+Script to create required table:
 ```
 CREATE TABLE todo (
     ID SERIAL PRIMARY KEY,